-Now, as an Earlham student, he is pursuing wide-ranging interests.
-He is planning to major in neuroscience, but has wide ranging interests including architecture, social justice issues, and drumming.
+As an Earlham student, he is pursuing wide-ranging interests.
+He is majoring in neuroscience, but has wide ranging interests including architecture, social justice issues, and drumming.

 "I don't think a person should be focused on just one thing," he says.
 "To me, knowledge is one.
 The division of knowledge into different parts is ridiculous to me."